threader/PC-Tuning/docs/post-install.md

 ## Configure Default Programs

-- Configure default programs in ``Settings > Apps``
+- Configure default programs in ``Settings > Apps``.

 ## Final Thoughts & Tips

-- Before launching a game consider:
+- While gaming, consider the following:

     - Killing explorer.exe after you launch your game, it uses a ton of cycles.